-The intercomparison of models in terms of their prediction skill is made for the 53-year validation period, which was not used in any fitting procedure and in any model.
-Three performance indices which are the coefficients of efficiency of untransformed values, logarithmically transformed values, and monthly standardized untransformed value are shown in Table 6.
-By all indices, the stochastic models S1 and S2 have the best performance and are followed by the connectionist model C1 (which has almost equal performance with S3) and the analogue model A3.
+The intercomparison of models in terms of their prediction skill is made for the 53-year validation period, which was not used in any fitting procedure in any model.
+Three performance indices: the coefficients of efficiency of untransformed values, logarithmically transformed values, and monthly standardized untransformed values, are shown in Table 4.
+By all indices, all models in all their configurations give predictions much better than the ZO prediction.
+Among them, the stochastic models S1 and S2 have the best performance and are followed by the connectionist model C1 (which has almost equal performance with S3) and the analogue model A3.

-In terms of simplicity and easiness of application, the analogue model is best.
-A spreadsheet environment suffices to develop, calibrate, and run it, and its development can take place in very short order.
-Particularly, the configuration A3, which gave the best, among the three analogue models, performance in the validation period, is also the simplest (as it involves only four variables) and fastest in calibration and running.
+In terms of simplicity and ease of application, the analogue model is best.
+A spreadsheet environment suffices to develop, calibrate, and run it, and its development can take place very quickly.
+In particularly, configuration A3, which gives the best performance in the validation period among the three analogue models, is also the simplest (as it involves only four variables) and fastest in calibration and running.
 The next model group in terms of simplicity is the stochastic.
-The configuration S3 is very simple but even the full proposed model S1 is simple enough to be implemented on a spreadsheet environment.
+Configuration S3 is very simple but even the full proposed model S1 is simple enough to be implemented in a spreadsheet environment.
 Here we deliberately discussed the model in depth without simplifications.
 However, in a practical application simplifications are possible.
-For instance, the SSS model could be adopted by default, without performing entropy maximization to determine LRD.
-Another option is to use a generalized parametric autocorrelation as in Koutsoyiannis (2000) and determine its parameters by fitting it (e.g., by least squares) to the empirical autocorrelogram, again without entropy maximization.
-In contrast the connectionist approach is not simple and cannot be implemented on a spreadsheet.
+For instance, the SSS model could be adopted by default, without entropy maximization.
+Another option is to use a generalized parametric autocorrelation as in Koutsoyiannis (2000) and determine its parameters by fitting it (e.g. by least squares) to the empirical autocorrelogram, again without entropy maximization.
+In contrast, the connectionist approach is not simple and cannot be implemented on a spreadsheet.

-In terms of model ability to perform in simulation mode, in addition to forecast mode, only the stochastic model provides this option, whose procedure was discussed in section 3.3.
+In terms of model ability to perform in simulation mode, in addition to forecast mode, only the stochastic model provides this option; its procedure was discussed in Section 4.3.
 To illustrate this, a synthetic record of length equal to that of the historical was generated by model S1.
-Comparisons of the statistics of the synthetic and historical monthly records are given in Figure 9, which indicates a satisfactory performance.
-Some discrepancies of the skewness and lag 12 autocorrelations during low flows are usual due to the small sample size; to match such statistics a longer sample size by several orders of magnitude is need, particularly because of the increased sampling variability due to LRD.
+Comparisons of the statistics of the synthetic and historical monthly records are given in Fig. 9, which indicates a satisfactory performance.
+Some discrepancies of the skewness and lag 12 autocorrelations during low flows are usual due to the small sample size; to match such statistics a longer sample size by several orders of magnitude is needed, particularly because of the increased sampling variability due to LRD.

-The analogue model cannot operate in simulation mode because soon it converges to an "attracting" periodic trajectory, same for all years.
+The analogue model cannot operate in simulation mode because it soon converges to an "attracting" periodic trajectory, the same for all years.
 The connectionist model, when the number of nodes is small, behaves similarly to the analogue model resulting in an "attracting" periodic trajectory.
-For more than 15-20 hidden nodes, it produces irregular trajectories, which do not resemble and are statistically dissimilar to the historical flows.
+For more than 15-20 hidden nodes, it produces irregular trajectories, which do not resemble, and are statistically dissimilar to, the historical flows.